What is a Memorandum of Sale? A Quick Guide

-A memorandum of sale is a document that sets down all the important key details of a property sale.
-The memorandum of sale is drawn up once a sale (and of course, a purchase) has been agreed in principle.
-It is then sent to all the parties involved so that everyone knows exactly what has been agreed.
+A Memorandum of Sale is a document that sets down all the details of a property sale.
+A "Memorandum of Sale" is drawn up once an exchange (a purchase) has been agreed upon (in principle).
+It is then sent to all the parties involved so that everyone knows exactly what has been agreed upon.

-A memorandum of sale sets down the information that will be used as the basis of the contract of sale, so it is particularly important that it is accurate.
-Once the memorandum of sale has been completed and shared with all the parties involved the actual sales process or conveyancing can start.
+A Memorandum of Sale sets down the information that will be used as the basis of the contract of sale, so it must be accurate.
+Once completed (and shared with all parties), the sales process or conveyancing can start.

-A memorandum of sale sounds like a complex document but actually, it is quite simple.
-Here is what a memorandum of sale usually includes:
+A Memorandum of Sale sounds like a complex document.
+It is simple.
+Here is what a Memorandum of Sale usually includes:

 - The full address of the property that is being sold.